-In order to acquaint new employees with the benefits and duties of union membership a shop steward, preferably on shift or without loss of pay, will be given an opportunity to meet with new employees within 30 days of hire.
+In order to acquaint new employees with the benefits and duties of union membership a shop steward, preferably on shift or without loss of pay, will be given an opportunity to meet with new employees.
+The Employer will schedule this meeting within two weeks of an employee's date of hire to take place within 30 days of hire.